josejhkim/tp/docs/UserGuide.md

 **Examples:**
 - Running `addTable tableID/12 8` will add a table with the ID `12` and a seating capacity for 8 guests.

+### Deleting a Table : `deleteTable`

+Deletes a table by its ID.

+**Format:**
+`deleteTable tableID/TABLEID`

+- Deletes the table with the provided **TABLEID**.
+- The parameter `TABLEID` must match the table's ID exactly as stored in the system.
+- This command removes the specified table from the currently set wedding.

+**Examples:**
+- Running `deleteTable tableID/12` deletes the table with the ID `12`.

+### Listing Tables : getTables

+Lists all tables currently added to the wedding layout.

+**Format:**
+`getTables`

+- Retrieves a list of all tables.
+- No additional arguments are required.
+- The command displays details of each table for easy reference.

+**Examples:**
+- Running `getTables` displays a list of all tables with their respective details.

 ### Clearing all entries : `clear`